 Select Microsoft Exchange and scroll down to Calendar Sync

-Accelo Meetings (or scheduled activities) - Meetings created in Accelo will be pushed into your Outlook calendar.
-Any changes from Outlook are pulled back to Accelo.
+Meetings created in Accelo - Meetings created in Accelo will be pushed into your Outlook calendar.

 Outlook Appointments - Any appointments with multiple attendees created from your Outlook calendar will be pulled into your Accelo schedule.
-Having Calendar Sync enabled will sync all meetings, regardless if they are internal or external.
-These meetings will be displayed as either team-accessible Meetings or private External Events based on the attendees involved.
+Appointments which do not include other attendees (such as time you've blocked out for lunch) will not be synced.
+Synced appointments will be displayed as either team-visible Meetings or private External Events based on the attendees involved.

 NOTE: Marking a calendar event as Private in Outlook will cause Accelo to ignore the event during the sync.